The Forest Is Our Life

 In deserts, there is no water found in the soil.
 Well, deforestation can create desertification meaning that an area that once hosted a forest is now a desert due to deforestation.
 Like a desert, the soil of an area that has been deforested cannot hold water.
 It cannot even hold moister in the atmosphere.

 Short term, the impact is not that bad, but long term it is devastating.
 Once the forest losses its resources it will lose anything that can make money.
-For example, it can lose its habitat that help produce wood, medicine, water, food, and beauty.
+For example, it can lose its habitat that helps produce wood, medicine, water, food, and beauty.

 The Loss of Medicine